Version: 9.4.5.v20170502 |

 The Jetty HTTP/2 implementation consists of the following sub-projects (each producing a jar file):

-3. http2-server: Provides the server-side implementation of HTTP/2.
+: Provides the server-side implementation of HTTP/2.http2-client

-5. http2-http-client-transport: Provides the implementation of the HTTP/2 transport for HttpClient (see Chapter 22, HTTP Client).
-Applications can use the higher level API provided by HttpClient to send HTTP requests and receive HTTP responses, and the HTTP/2 transport will take care of converting them in HTTP/2 format (see also this blog entry).
+to send HTTP requests and receive HTTP responses, and the HTTP/2 transport will take care of converting them in HTTP/2 format (see also this blog entry).